 MTC is committed to a public involvement process that is transparent, proactive and provides comprehensive information, timely public notice, full public access to key decisions, and opportunities for continuing involvement.
 Because all projects included in the TIP are consistent with the region's long-range transportation plan, MTC's extensive public outreach for development of the plan is reflected in the TIP as well.
 Additionally, the process for updating and revising the TIP is directed by procedures contained in the MTC Public Participation Plan (PPP).
-The PPP is available at http://www.mtc.ca.gov/get_involved/participation_plan.htm, and is included in Appendix A-6.
+The PPP is included in Appendix A-6.and also available at: https://mtc.ca.gov/about-mtc/public-participation/public-participation-plan